LABORATORY OF CELL CULTURES AND REGENERATIVE MEDICINE

 3. APVV-17-0345; “Research of the optimization procedures for improvement of transfer, safety and reliability of WET systems.”
 (In cooperation with FEIT UŽ).

-4. VEGA 1/0178/17; “Characterization and proteomic analysis of dental stem cells and their differentiated cells.”
+4. VEGA 1/0178/17; “Characterization and proteomic analysis of tooth derived stem cells and their differentiated cells.”

 The most important publications